State of the City

-To the honorable members of the De Queen City Council, city employees and my fellow citizens, I am pleased to report to you on the State of the City of De Queen, Ark.
-A more detailed report from each department is included with this address.
+To the honorable members of the De Queen City Council, city employees, and my fellow citizens, I am pleased to report to you on the State of the City of De Queen, Arkansas.

-It is an honor to serve as your mayor and to be entrusted with the affairs of the City of De Queen.
-I am honored to serve with the City Council.
+It is an honor to serve as your Mayor and to be entrusted with the affairs of the City of De Queen.